 - In July 2018, we acquired a controlling interest in Princess Polly, an Australian fashion brand focusing on fun, trendy dresses, tops, shoes and accessories with slim fit, body-confident and trendy fashion designs.
 The brand targets a female customer between the ages of 15 and 25.
-Princess Polly has successfully expanded in the U.S., growing U.S. sales by 161% in 2020 as compared to 2019. - In August 2019, we acquired a controlling interest in Petal & Pup, an Australian fashion brand offering an assortment of trendy, flattering and feminine styles and dresses for special occasions.
+Princess Polly has successfully expanded in the U.S., growing U.S. sales by 161% in 2020 as compared to 2019, and U.S. sales have continued to grow through the twelve months ended June 30, 2021. - In August 2019, we acquired a controlling interest in Petal & Pup, an Australian fashion brand offering an assortment of trendy, flattering and feminine styles and dresses for special occasions.
 The brand targets female customers typically in their 20s or 30s, with more than half of customers in the 18-34-year-old age bracket.
-Since joining a.k.a., Petal & Pup has successfully expanded in the U.S., which was the brand's fastest growing market in 2020. - In December 2019, we acquired U.S.-based Rebdolls.
+Since joining a.k.a., Petal & Pup has successfully expanded in the U.S., which was the brand's fastest growing market in 2020, and U.S. sales have continued to grow through the twelve months ended June 30, 2021. - In December 2019, we acquired U.S.-based Rebdolls.
 The brand offers apparel with a full range of sizes from 0 to 32 and emphasizes size inclusivity.
 The typical customer is a diverse woman between the ages of 18 and 34.